Alejogb1/job-board/blog-data/how-do-i-use-docker-compose-environment-variables-in-portainer.md

 id: "how-do-i-use-docker-compose-environment-variables-in-portainer"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I've certainly spent my share of time navigating the complexities of docker orchestration, and the interplay between docker compose, environment variables, and tools like Portainer is a common point of friction.
 It's not always immediately obvious how to get these pieces working harmoniously, but it's definitely achievable with a clear understanding of the underlying mechanisms.

 The core issue here boils down to how environment variables are propagated when using docker compose alongside a container management system like Portainer.
 When you're running `docker-compose up` directly from your command line, the shell’s environment variables are often implicitly available to the compose file.
 However, when Portainer takes over orchestration, it’s running in a different context.
 This means those local shell environment variables are not automatically inherited.
 Think of it like separate sandboxes – one where you run commands, and one where Portainer lives.
 They don't natively share information unless we explicitly configure it.